Bryan1Bermudez/temperature-stabilization-assignment-BryanBermudez/README.md

+How to run
+same as exmaple code as its built on it

 # Temperature stabilization using inter-process communication

 ### :warning: This is a Linux/Unix OS assignment.
 It is not an OS/161 Assignment